Nesos-ita/nesos-ita.github.io/_posts/2017-10-08-fixing-bricked-pc.md

 I have used filter capacitors on the power supply, wires were short, i tried a lower frequency but the problem was still there.
 I wasn't sure about the problem...

 ### Part 3: Using a trick to fix the errors
-Since the error rate was low, i decided to code a program that would keep, for each byte, the most occourring one: For example if in 10 reads the first byte is 0x12 nine times and is 0x55 only one time i would keep the first byte as 0x12.
+Since the error rate was low, i decided to code a program that would keep, for each byte, the most occurring one: For example if in 10 reads the first byte is 0x12 nine times and is 0x55 only one time i would keep the first byte as 0x12.
 Obviously if half reads say 0x12 and other half say 0x55 your result is useless, but this wasn't the case: the worst case was 7/10 equal.
 With this trick i had a good copy that did not give any error/warning in *UEFI Tool*.